 Aging affects hair density, hair diameter, hair strength, hair elasticity, and color.
 50% of men and 40% of women will experience hair loss before 50.
 The reduction of hair diameter adds to the effects of hair loss.
-One large study has shown that the diameter of hair for females reach their peak around the age of forty and then gradually decrease.
-Another study in men demonstrated that the diameter of hair shafts decreased with age beginning at age 25.
+One large study has shown that the diameter of hair for females reaches its peak around the age of forty and then gradually decreases.
+Another study in men demonstrated that the diameter of hair shafts decreased with age, beginning at age 25.

-The use of sulfate-free shampoos that include ingredients like salicylic and lactic acid tea tree oil, green tea caffeine, niacinamide, panthenol can maintain Malassezia spp. and oxidative stress under control.
-Certain conditioners containing keratin and plant-based proteins provide a protective layer to the hair and help maintain hair strength, elasticity, and shine.
+Using sulfate-free shampoos that include ingredients like salicylic and lactic acid tea tree oil, green tea caffeine, niacinamide, and panthenol can keep Malassezia spp. and oxidative stress under control.
+Certain conditioners containing keratin and plant-based proteins provide a protective layer and help maintain hair strength, elasticity, and shine.

 What treatments are available for hair loss during menopause?

-It's important to note that, while hair loss around mid-life is generally menopause-related, there are a wide variety of additional factors that can lead to hair loss; stress, poor diet, thyroid disorders, and certain medications (to name a few) can all be triggered.
+It's important to note that while hair loss around mid-life is generally menopause-related, a wide variety of additional factors can lead to hair loss: stress, poor diet, thyroid disorders, and certain medications (to name a few) can all be triggered.
 Here are the treatments that can minimize and prevent further hair loss during menopause.

-Minoxidil is a frequently used medication that the FDA has approved to treat male and female pattern hair loss.
+Minoxidil is a frequently used medication approved by the FDA to treat male and female pattern hair loss.
 Minoxidil is applied topically to the scalp, increasing blood flow to this area, preventing further hair loss, and supporting hair regrowth.
 Generally, with consistent use, you'll begin to see hair loss slow down after about two months and new growth around the four-month mark.
 There are some side effects to be aware of, including dryness, irritation, and itching of the scalp.

-One thing to keep in mind is that consistency and long-term commitment are key with minoxidil.
-You need to continue its use to maintain hair growth, so this is not a short-term treatment option.
-While you can get minoxidil products over-the-counter, it's a good idea to talk to a medical professional about whether it's a suitable option for you and decide which strength is best for your needs.
+One thing to remember is that consistency and long-term commitment are key with minoxidil.
+You must continue its use to maintain hair growth, so this is not a short-term treatment option.
+While you can get minoxidil products over the counter, it's a good idea to talk to a medical professional about whether it's a suitable option for you and decide which strength is best for your needs.

 Collagen supplements can help your body produce collagen and elastin naturally.
 These proteins are responsible for the strength and elasticity of your hair and skin.
 To gain the optimal benefit from your collagen supplements, look for collagen powders that contain Vitamin C and hyaluronic acid.